Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Tests should be announced (no surprise), but with real time pressure

-• After each test: Update plan, improve fallback options
+• After each test: update the plan, improve fallback options

 An e-commerce company with CHF 45M annual revenue (~CHF 180K daily revenue).
 The main shop runs on AWS.